 Christmas is a time for family, so center the season around a clean and organized family space.
-This week in the House & Holidays Plan, we take aim on the family room, playroom or family area.
+This week in the House and Holidays Plan, we take aim on the family room, playroom or family area.

 In holiday prep, the family room theme continues as we decorate for Halloween, review holiday movies and music, and craft a holiday housework plan.